Undergraduate

 Student in regalia holding diploma

-The University of Mississippi’s Early Entry Program provides highly qualified high school seniors with guaranteed seats in the professional pharmacy program upon completion of pre-pharmacy coursework, avoiding the competitive selection process for traditional entry admission into the Pharm.D. professional program.
+The Early Entry Program offers highly qualified high school seniors prioritized seats in the professional pharmacy program upon completion of pre-pharmacy coursework, thereby bypassing the competitive selection process for traditional entry into the Pharm.D. professional program.

 Apply Now